 In Romania, this is a traditional mid-spring drink known as 'socată'.
 I've recently learned that Japan has adopted this naturally fermented Romanian beverage and it is sold in cans (Fanta Socata).

-It's definitely a drink I did not appreciate as a kid although my mum would make it every late spring/ early summer and kept on saying drink it, it is good for you.
+It's a drink I did not appreciate as a kid although my mum would make it every late spring/ early summer and kept on saying drink it, it is good for you.
 I was having it to please my mum but I never really fully enjoyed it.

 How to make elderflower cordial?